PackageNinjas/PackageNinjas.github.io/_posts/2020-10-13-news-in-packaging.markdown

 ## spec-cleaner

 [spec-cleaner](https://github.com/rpm-software-management/spec-cleaner) is a tool that cleans the RPM spec file according to the style guide.
-It can put the lines in the right order, transform hardcoded paths with the correct macros and mainly replace all old macros to new ones.
+It can put the lines in the right order, transform hardcoded paths with the correct macros, and mainly replace all old macros with new ones.
 And it can do much more.

 It’s also very easy to use it, just call